google/link-diver/README.md

 Please note that to filter by an attribute of type boolean, such as visible or statusOk, you will have to indicate whether you want true or false results by making the value 0 or 1.
 For example to filter for links that are not visible and had a successful status code you could do:
 > {"visible":"0", "statusOk":"1"}

+***This syntax is not meant to be final, we will be updating the input syntax to be more user friendly in the next release***

 ### Grouping